See: • Father KinoPancho Villa

 Historic Tucson Arazona

-Downtown Tucson barrio around 1874
+Downtown Tucson barrio around 1874z

-Spanish And Anglo Settlers
+From Indian Tribes To Spanish And Anglo Settlers

-Archaeological digs Have revealed adobe huts, pit houses, and irrigation systems built by the Hohokam and other tribes who settled and farmed the Tucson area Almost 2,000 years ago
+Archaeological digs Have revealed adobe huts, pit houses, and irrigation systems built by the Hohokam and other tribes who settled and farmed the Tucson area Almost 2,000 years ago.

 the Presidio